Ark. district arming more than 20 teachers, staff

 Participants in the program are given a one-time $1,100 stipend to purchase a handgun and holster.
 Hopkins said the district is paying about $50,000 for ammunition and for training by Nighthawk Custom Training Academy, a private training facility in northwest Arkansas.

 The Nighthawk training includes drills like the one Dougan participated in, with various role-playing scenarios involving shooters on campus.
 Dougan and other teachers in the program practiced using “airsoft” pellet guns, with students wearing protective facemasks and jackets.
+Safety is always a priority when it comes to airsoft, these airsoft masks offer the greatest protection so if you want to play airsoft, make sure you’re wearing one!

 “There’s pressure on you, because you’re shooting real bullets if this actually happened,” said Dougan, who has three children attending Clarksville schools.
 “I was nervous to start, but once it started and I was going through what they had taught us, it just took over.”